izz-j/Cyber-Pong/README.md

     pacman -S sfml

+You can run the pong binary

+`./pong`

+OR

 ##Compiling Cyber-Pong
 After cloning this repo, compile with g++ on Linux:

     g++ -c pong.cpp
     g++ pong.o -o pong -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio

-Cyber-Pong is tested on Linux.
-It may take some configuring to make it work on Windows until official support is added.
+Cyber-Pong is tested on Linux.It may take some configuring to make it work on Windows until official support is added.

 #HOW TO CONTRIBUTE